Aliases for MARK4 Gene

 GeneCards Summary for MARK4 Gene

-MARK4 (MAP/Microtubule Affinity-Regulating Kinase 4) is a Protein Coding gene.
-Diseases associated with MARK4 include alzheimer disease.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+MARK4 (Microtubule Affinity Regulating Kinase 4) is a Protein Coding gene.
+Diseases associated with MARK4 include Peutz-Jeghers Syndrome and Alzheimer's Disease 1.
+Among its related pathways are LKB1 signaling events and Organelle biogenesis and maintenance.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MARK3.